 There is no cure for dyshidrotic eczema.
 However, there are ways to manage the condition.
 A doctor may prescribe:

 Dealing with a flare-up of dyshidrotic eczema can be difficult.
-The condition is often painful and bothersome.
+The condition is often very itchy and can be painful and bothersome.

-The National Eczema Society suggest some strategies for at-home relief, including:
+The National Eczema Society suggests some strategies for at-home relief, including:

-- using an emollient instead of soap to prevent irritation
+- using an emollient soap or cleanser instead of regular soap

-- taking antihistamines with a sedative effect to help with itching and sleep
+- taking antihistamines with a sedative effect that will help with sleep rather than actively treat itchiness

 - draining large, painful blisters with a sterile needle

-- bandaging the skin after applying creams or ointments
+- bandaging or wrapping the skin after applying creams or ointments

 Stress management can also help prevent flare-ups.

 Dietary triggers may contribute to flare-ups for some people.
-Avoiding these foods may help prevent symptoms.
+Avoiding these foods can help prevent symptoms.

-An infection may develop as the blisters grow larger and start to secrete fluid.
+An infection may develop as the blisters grow larger and the condition compromises the skin barrier.

 Some people may also have fungal infections at the same time as they experience dyshidrotic eczema flare-ups.

-If someone with dyshidrotic eczema develops a skin infection, they should talk with a doctor.
-An infection may require antibiotic treatment.
+If a person with dyshidrotic eczema develops a skin infection, they should see a doctor for evaluation so they can receive treatment.

 Some symptoms of a skin infection include: